microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ```cmd
    ./config.sh
    ```
-1. After the configuration is completed, start the agent by running the command
+1. After the configuration is completed, run the following command to start the agent.

    ```cmd
    ./run.sh